Language-Technology-Assessment/main-database/readme.md

     link: Link to official model publisher website or, if that does not exist, platform hosting the model.

     type: Model type in one word, e.g. text, video, audio.
 Multiple keywords possible.

+    performanceclass: The performance class of the model.
+See https://osai-index.eu/news/performance-classes.

     basemodelname: If applicable, name of base model ("foundation model") that was used.